ipsy-md/medusa-docs/content/tools/cli.rst

 Command line programs tend to be faster, more flexible, and more scalable than their GUI counterparts.

+Below you can find a basic overview of how a command line program works, if you want a hand on tutorial, you can find good ones for example on `Software Carpentry <https://swcarpentry.github.io/shell-novice/>`_ or `HPC Carpentry <http://www.hpc-carpentry.org/hpc-shell/>`_

 Syntax
 ******
 Commands are case sensitive and follow the syntax of: